propenster/text2bn/README.md

 * Day 3, I've entered parameter HELL...
 Time to turn these functions having like 25 arguments into receiving *CLI args via argparse... it's all getting messier at this point

+## About this project
+A language model to ease extracting Gene REgulatory Networks from any text sources, literature, books etc and standardizing them into a causal logic Boolean Gene Regulatory Model representation.

+### This project is ongoing.
+It's not completed yet.